penrose/penrose/tutorial/tutorial.md

 # ✨ Welcome, we are so glad you are here.
 Ready to make some beautiful diagrams?
-You are at the right place.
 Penrose is accessible for people with a variety of backgrounds including mathematical domain experts as well as people with no programming experiences.

 # Table of Contents
 * [Introduction to Penrose Programs](https://github.com/penrose/penrose/blob/docs-edit/tutorial/tutorial.md#introduction)